raspberrychris/inspireddigital/content/english/_index.md

     icon : "#"
     label : "Sign Up 🚀"
     link : "https://dashboard.inspired.digital/register"
-    content : "Track keywords, backlinks, research your competitors, create SEO reports, do keyword research, order content and more..."
+    content : "Do your own SEO with our tools, but get expert SEO advice if you need it.
+Track keywords, backlinks, research your competitors, create SEO reports, do keyword research, order content and more..."